-According to Inrix 2015 Scorecard, Erie suffers from bad traffic congestion.
-Each commuter in this area spends an extra 17 hours stuck in traffic.
+According to Inrix, Erie ranks 223rd in the US for traffic congestion.
+Each commuter in this area spends nine hours every year stuck in traffic.
 On top of the extra vehicle operating costs for poorly maintained roads, the city’s commuters spend an extra $419 per commuter in congestion costs.

 The Pennsylvania ePay website allows drivers to pay fines or fees to any county court.

 Last year, Erie Police Department made 4,171 traffic contacts.
 They issued 1,139 traffic citations, with the other 3,032 contacts being warnings.

 Erie PD arrested 86 drivers for suspicion of driving under the influence in 2015.
 That’s a 2 percent increase from the 84 drivers arrested in 2014.
 The amount of DUI arrests in Erie has more than doubled in the last five years.

 A DUI conviction may require you to obtain an SR-22 form.
 Request a quote and we'll will connect you with local agents from top companies that specialize in Erie DUI insurance.

 Erie reported 106 crashes involving alcohol or drugs in 2017.
 These accidents caused 51 injuries but no fatalities.